A field-level emulator for modified gravity: Methods

 \subsection{High Performance Computing implementation}

-We built upon the existing \mtm\ codebase to ensure it worked with our \texttt{Sciama} HPC cluster \footnote{\href{http://www.sciama.icg.port.ac.uk}{http://www.sciama.icg.port.ac.uk}} and was compatible with the latest python packages, as well as making several modifications and improvements.
+We built upon the existing \mtm\ codebase to ensure it worked with our \texttt{Sciama} HPC cluster \footnote{\href{https://sciama.icg.port.ac.uk/}{https://sciama.icg.port.ac.uk/}} and was compatible with the latest python packages, as well as making several modifications and improvements.

 Due to the large amount of data that needs to be communicated across compute nodes during training, considerations must be made regarding \mtm's data pipeline efficiency.
 Extensive benchmarking of the original map2map codebase was carried on our \texttt{Sciama} HPC cluster to estimate the overall training time and identify bottlenecks.
-By using the comprehensive set of inbuilt benchmarking tools in \texttt{PyTorch} we were able to identify some limitations caused by our \texttt{Sciama} HPC cluster configuration.
+By using the comprehensive set of inbuilt benchmarking tools in \texttt{PyTorch}, we were able to identify some limitations caused by our \texttt{Sciama} HPC cluster configuration.
 This meant that we were not able to use NVIDIA's Direct Memory Access (NVIDIA GPUDirect) technology\footnote{\href{https://developer.nvidia.com/gpudirect}{https://developer.nvidia.com/gpudirect}}, which allows for faster data transfer between GPUs.
 To account for this limitation, extra optimisations were made to the \mtm\ codebase to reduce the overall training time to an acceptable level.

 We modified \mtm\ to include Automatic Mixed Precision\footnote{\href{https://pytorch.org/docs/stable/amp.html}{https://pytorch.org/docs/stable/amp.html}} (AMP) training, which allows for faster training times by using a lower precision datatype like \texttt{float16} for the majority of the training process, and only using a higher precision one like \texttt{float32} when necessary.
 Through empirical testing, we have set AMP to use the \texttt{bfloat16} datatype, which allows for more dynamic range, but less precision compared to the \texttt{float16} datatype.
 This leads to a reduction in the memory footprint and a speed-up in the training process, but also allows for parts of the training to leverage the Tensor Cores on the NVIDIA A100 GPUs, which can perform matrix multiplications at a much faster rate than the standard CUDA cores. \texttt{PyTorch}'s Just-In-Time (JIT) compiler was used to compile the model code before training, which allows for faster model inference.
 We also refactored the code to use \texttt{PyTorch}'s new \texttt{torchrun} convention, which improves fault-tolerance and allows for better scaling across multiple GPUs\footnote{\href{https://pytorch.org/tutorials/beginner/ddp\_series\_fault\_tolerance.html}{https://pytorch.org/tutorials/beginner/ddp\_series\_fault\_tolerance.html}}.